LP1 (FKA Twigs album): Singles

 The lead single from LP1, "Two Weeks", was released on 24 June 2014 as a digital download and on 29 July 2014 as a 12-inch single, the latter featuring the song "Pendulum" as a B-side.
-The music video was directed by Nabil Elderkin and premiered on 24 June 2014."Pendulum" was released digitally as the album's second single on 30 July 2014.
+The music video was directed by Nabil Elderkin and premiered on 24 June 2014.
+"Pendulum" was released digitally as the album's second single on 30 July 2014.
 The self-directed music video for the song premiered on 14 January 2015 and depicts FKA Twigs tied up with her own hair.

-The album's third and final single, "Video Girl", was sent to contemporary hit radio in the United Kingdom on 13 October 2014.
+"Video Girl", a track inspired by Twigs' experiences following her appearance in Jessie J's "Price Tag" music video, was sent to contemporary hit radio in the United Kingdom on 13 October 2014 as the album's third and final single.
 The accompanying music video was directed by Kahlil Joseph and premiered on 29 October 2014.
 The black-and-white video sees FKA Twigs dancing for a prisoner on death row, and features a cameo appearance from rapper Travis Scott.